 For those new STEM graduates out there, your time in college won’t prepare you for all the little things about post-college life.
-This article aims to help you fill in the gaps!
+Use resources like financesjungle to gain a foundation of understanding when it comes to personal finance.
+This article aims to help fill in the gaps for the rest for you!

 First things first, you should have a plan or two prepared for after graduation.
 You will be surprised by just how versatile your degree can be and practical experience is priceless early on in your career.
 If you can, get out and find an internship, volunteer in a lab, or even better secure a part-time job in your field.
 Without it, your resume is going to look fairly lackluster and it may take some time to get to that second interview.
 A few suggestions on how to score a good job post-graduation, ask around the lab, go to your school’s career center, and do your research online regarding what your resume should look like and what to expect in interviews in the field you are hoping to get a job in.